Intangible Capital, Non-Rivalry, and Growth (WP-23-05)

 Nicolas Crouzet, Janice Eberly, Andrea Eisfeldt, and Dimitris Papanikolaou

 The researchers provide an answer to why growth may slow even in the face of technological improvements.
 Their focus is on the role of intangible assets.
-Intangible assets are distinct from physical capital in that they are comprised by information that requires a storage medium.
-A reduction in replication costs for intangible assets enables them to be less rivalrous in use, stimulating growth.
+Intangible assets are distinct from physical capital in that they do not have a physical presence, being comprised of information and requiring a storage medium.
+Improvements in storage and replication, such as data integrity and IP security, increases the non-rivalry of using intangibles, stimulating growth.
 However, the authors show how limits to excludability create a countervailing force.
 Depending on the strength of property-rights institutions, growth may slow even as technology lowers replication costs for intangibles, enhances their non-rivalry, and creates economies of scale and scope.